Subscription plans

 With the Team and Enterprise plans, you choose the maximum total number of lines of code (LOC) allowed in the organization’s private projects.

-You need to ensure that your choice of plan covers all of the LOCs you want to analyze; otherwise, you may not be able to onboard all of your projects.
+You need to ensure that your choice of plan covers all of the LOCs you want to analyze; otherwise, you may not be able to onboard all of your organization's projects.

 You cannot exceed your LOC threshold in SonarCloud.
 Once you are near your LOC limit, you will receive a notification informing you of this and advising you to upgrade your current subscription plan to a higher LOC limit or to reduce the number of LOC in your projects.